-The cost of cable TV has gone up and up, and you could be spending an average of $100 per month on it.
+The cost of cable and satellite TV has gone up and up, and you could be spending an average of $218 per month on it.
 Plus, do you really use all those premium channels??

 It’s extremely convenient and hosts a whole range of things to watch – both TV programs and films.

 They also upload a lot of original Netflix shows, which are great!

 However, I just want to point out that Netflix doesn’t have live TV.